veox/lll-creation-patterns/contracts/USING.md

 * ABI: always REVERTs
 * Solidity interface: N/A

 The contract created by `cannery` above.
+Can't be called directly.

 ## `can-opener`